-Preparing an application to graduate school is an arduous task, but applying to a graduate school located outside of your home country comes with even more challenges.
-It doesn’t have to be too difficult, though, if you plan ahead and take your time putting everything together.
+Applying to graduate school can be difficult.
+If you're applying to graduate schools in a foreign country, it probably doesn't sound any easier.
+It doesn't have to be too difficult, though, if you plan ahead and take your time putting everything together.

 Tip #1: Start Early!

-Similarly, you’ll want to make sure you’ve taken all of the necessary exams required for your program, such as the GRE.
-Non-native English speakers will need to complete an English-language proficiency exam as well.
+You should also make sure you schedule time for any required exams.
+Though some schools may not ask for GRE scores, it's still a requirement for graduate admissions in many places.
+Non-native English speakers will likely need to complete an English-language proficiency exam as well.
 The TOEFL and IELTS are the most commonly accepted tests.

-Sometimes testing day doesn’t go the way you plan.
-Fortunately, you’re allowed to re-take tests like the TOEFL and GRE to give yourself a chance to improve your score.
-Keep in mind that there might be a waiting period before you can register to take the exam again.
-Be sure to give yourself plenty of time to take the test again at a later date and still be able to submit by your program’s deadline.
+Don't fret if your initial test scores aren't what you hoped.
+You're allowed to retake tests like the TOEFEL and GRE — if your score improves, you can submit the best one.
+There might be a waiting period before you can register to take the exam again.
+Take exams early and give yourself plenty of time to test again and still submit by your program's deadline.

 Tip #2: Do your research